PennyLaneAI/pennylane/README.md

 ## Build using Docker

-Build using CPU as well GPU (Nvidia CUDA 11.1+) is also supported.
+Docker support exists for building using CPU and GPU (Nvidia CUDA 11.1+) images.

 To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) run following: